Abutalha400212/Abutalha400212/README.md

 👩‍💻 I'm currently working on Web Development.

-🧠 I'm currently learning about Next JS with Typecript.
+🧠 I'm currently learning about Next JS with Typescript.

-👯‍♀️ I'm looking forward to collaborate.
+👯‍♀️ I'm looking forward to collaborating.

 🤔 I'm looking for help with web development.